 His curatorial expertise, understanding of taonga, and ongoing contribution and commitment to Te Papa will be invaluable in leading the Museum towards achieving its Vision.

-Phil is responsible for finding new ways to generate revenue, expanding Te Papa’s activities and reach across Aotearoa New Zealand and overseas.
-This involves developing new sponsorships and partnerships, working with colleagues across Te Papa to commercialise the way in which the Museum does business, and accelerating the development of new products, processes and services.
+Phil’s team are responsible for finding new ways to generate revenue, which supports Papa’s activities.
+This involves developing sponsorships and partnerships, and working with colleagues across Te Papa to develop new products and services.

 Karen has a unique blend of experience in web communications, digital media, fine arts and design, entomology, education, and museum management.
-From 1990, she was a member of Te Papa’s Day 1 exhibition development team.
-In 1998, she moved into the commercial sector and for 11 years specialised in online, interactive technologies, working with one of New Zealand’s leading web agencies.
+Before joining Te Papa Karen was a member of the Executive Team at Auckland War Memorial Museum.
+Karen was also a member of Te Papa’s original 1990 exhibition development team.

 Karen has won several awards for her leadership of creative and technical teams, the most recent being the top award in the Social Media category at the international 2012 'Museums and the Web' conference in San Diego.